-The CWC Hotline provides 24 hours, 7 days/week free and confidential support services to people of all genders and gender identities who experience rape; sexual assault; childhood sexual abuse; stalking; domestic violence; emotional, psychological and verbal abuse including the friends and families of those affected.
-Services are available to community members, other Five College students, staff and faculty.
+The Sexual Assault Support & Advocacy SASA Hotline provides 24 hours, 7 days/week free and confidential support services to people of all genders and gender identities who experience rape; sexual assault; stalking; or relationship violence.
+SASA supports people directly affected by violence as well as friends and families of those affected.
+Services are available to community members, Five College students, staff and faculty.

 If you were sexually assaulted within the last 5 days you have these immediate choices: